 ii.
-A substitute coach must be an approved Manager or roster coach of another b.
+A substitute coach must be an approved Manager or roster coach of anotherMLL team or an MLL Board member may be used.

+b.
 The Home Team is responsible for providing a volunteer to keep the scorebook, i.
 Upon reaching the maximum pitch count, the scorekeeper shall notify the home plate umpire of such.
 It is the manager's responsibility to adhere to the pitch count rules, as outlined in the LL Rulebook.